 times available on the web site as we try to limit backup and confusion.
 Move-out begins at 4 pm on the final day of the show.
 We ask all exhibitors to remain at

 their booths until closing time.
-Exhibitors are urged to book their electrical and curtaining requirements with Freeman in advance.
-Curtains and signage should
+Exhibitors are urged to book their electrical and curtaining requirements with Freeman well in advance.
+Curtains and signage

-not block visibility for adjacent booths, and exhibitors must keep their displays clear of traffic isles so as not to create congestion and a possible breach of fire
+should not block visibility for adjacent booths, and exhibitors must keep their displays clear of traffic isles so as not to create congestion and a possible breach of

 OFFICIAL OPENING AND RECEPTION: Everyone is invited to our official opening at 12 noon Tuesday.
 Exhibitors are invited to a reception at 5:15 on

 Tuesday; one drink and snacks are on us.

 AWARDS CEREMONY: The annual Seed Awards ceremony will take place Wednesday afternoon.
 The occasion is used to recognize Eastern Ontario growers

 judged to have the best entries in several seed crop categories.
 The OVSGA hosts 16 different trophies in various categories.
 Final judging will take place

 PEDIGREED SEED SALE: Please join us Thursday at 12 noon for the annual Prestigious Pedigreed Seed Sale, with proceeds going to the Children’s Hospital of